holasoftware/retellai_booking_api_demo/README.md

-# retell-custom-llm-python-demo
+# retellai_booking_api_demo

-This is a sample demo repo to show how to have your own LLM plugged into Retell.

-This repo currently uses `OpenAI` endpoint.
-Feel free to contribute to make this demo more realistic.
+This is a phone calling hair salon chatbot using Retell API.

 ## Steps to run in localhost